E L K E T H O M S

 Elke grew up in Northern Virginia and, as a child, kept a list of restaurants with her opinions on their mac and cheese.
 When it became clear no one was interested in such a niche food critic, she changed career paths.
 She is now a writer and comedian based in Los Angeles.

 Elke graduated with a Bachelor of Arts in English.
-At Northeastern, she was Editor-in-Chief of the Literary Arts Magazine, Spectrum, as well as the host, producer, and DJ of her own radio show on WRBB 104.9 FM.
-She still didn't feel she had enough opportunities to talk, so she gave campus tours, which doubled as some of her first stand-up rehearsals.
+At Northeastern, she was Editor-in-Chief of the Literary Arts Magazine, Spectrum, as well as the host, producer, and DJ of her own FM radio show.
+She still felt she didn't have enough opportunities to talk, so she gave campus tours.
+These doubled as some of her first stand-up rehearsals.